Out of Place

 “Why would you need an excuse?”
 Is that why you stopped taking me out after I was ten?
 Because you ran out of excuses?

 Dad had a lot of friends.
-Though, it wasn't hard to get Dad to call you his friend, if my memory served me right.
-You just had to listen to him talk and then be interesting when you talked.
+Though, it wasn’t hard to get Dad to call you his friend, if my memory served me right.
+You just had to listen to him talk and then be from out of the country or some other weirdness when you talked back.
 I wondered if I had stopped being interesting, like mom.
-“I'll take your word for it.
+“I’ll take your word for it.
 Mind if I unpack?”

 He looked way too relieved when I said that.
 “Go right ahead, though I need you to try on that uniform in the closet before dinner.
-You're new school doesn't like people coming in half-way through a semester.”
+They want a response by tonight on whether it fits or not.”

 Then I tipped my head back and started to cry.